There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 It should also be noted that the grounds for denying enforcement of an international arbitral award under French law are almost the same as those provided in the New York Convention.
 The only difference under French law is that French courts do not refuse or stay enforcement of a foreign award simply because a challenge against the award has been sought in a foreign court, or because a judgment of a foreign court has set aside or annulled the award.

-Until recently, the most widely used standard contract for derivatives and swaps by the ISDA association was subject to English law and the jurisdiction of the English courts.
+Until recently, the most widely used standard contract for derivatives and swaps by ISDA was subject to English law and the jurisdiction of the English courts.
 In July 2018, two new ISDA master agreement standards were set forth, subject to French and Irish law.
-The French legal standard, chosen as a practical solution for civil law countries, is subject to the jurisdiction of the newly established French international courts both at first instance and appeal levels to deal with international contracts, including contracts between non-French parties.
+The French legal standard, chosen as a practical solution for civil law countries, is subject to the jurisdiction of the newly established French international courts, both at first instance and at appeal levels to deal with international contracts, including contracts between non-French parties.
 This new development is directly related to Brexit and the French system of recognition and enforcement of judgments.

 Given the stakes attached to enforcement, French law has created a stable system where creditors have the right to enforce a judgment recognised by law that is subject to constitutional protection.
-This right to enforceability echoes European jurisprudence and regulations which, in general, has a solid influence on the French legal system for recognition and enforceability of judgments.
+This right to enforceability echoes European jurisprudence and regulations which, in general, have a solid influence on the French legal system for the recognition and enforceability of judgments.

 The system of enforcement of judgments has recently been heavily affected by the consequences of COVID-19.
 This does not affect the main trends relating to the impact on foreign judgments.

 French Law: Trend to Extend Recognition and Enforceability of Foreign Judgments